evangipson/filter-maker/README.md

 An item filter generator for Path of Exile 1 & Path of Exile 2.

 ## Getting started
-- Run `./update.ps1` to generate a filter for Path of Exile 1 (saved as `config/filter.poe1.toml`)
+- Run `./update.ps1 -Filter [PATH_TO_FILTER]` to generate a filter
-- Run `./update.ps1 -Poe2` to generate a filter for Path of Exile 2 (saved as `config/filter.poe2.toml`)
+    - `./update.ps1 -Filter filter.poe1.toml` will generate a filter for Path of Exile 1
-- Run `./update.ps1 -Latest` to replace your local filter with the latest example (this will **not** replace your `configs.destination`)
+    - `./update.ps1 -Filter filter.poe2.toml` will generate a filter for Path of Exile 2
-- Run `./update.ps1 -Poe2 -Latest` to replace your local Path of Exile 2 filter with the latest example
+- (Optionally) Create your own filter TOML configuration file to generate a custom filter

 ## Customizing the filter
 ### Adding a color